michaellin/personal-blog/_posts/2019-11-10-grasping-contacts.md

 title:      Grasping, Contact and Friction
 date:       2019-11-10
 summary:    Grasping Through Frictional Contacts
-categories: jekyll pixyll
+categories: grasping
 ---

 In grasping and object manipulation it is important to know what the force interactions are between robot gripper and object.
 Fundamentally, we make use of friction in order to grasp an object and exert arbitrary forces on the object.
-But because we use friction we need to know about the dynamics of frictional contact unless we pretend that each contact point is glued to the object surface in which case we can exert whatever amount of force we want from the gripper to the object.
+One one extreme if we the contact point was glued then we can exert whatever amount of force we want from the gripper to the object.
+But because this is normally not the case we need to know about the dynamics of frictional contact.

-Friction from Contact Point
+## Friction from Contact Point
-This brings us to analyzing the frictional forces at each contact point.
-First we represent a contact point as $$p=x(t)$$
+We have motivated now that it is important to analyze the frictional forces at the contact points and understand how much force we can apply and under what conditions.
+To start off, a simple model for contact is a point contact.
+That is, a point through which only shear and normal forces can be transmitted.

+#### Point Contact